Tijanif/tijanif/README.md

-# The source code for my website,
+# The source code for my website

-The source code for my website.

 It is based on the devfolio template by Ryan Fitzgerald, and built with Next.js and Tailwind CSS.
 I currently host it on Vercel.